 Moreover, if the $h$--principles that satisfy the realifications $\calR_\RR(M)$ are all parametric, relative to parameter, full and/or $C^0$--dense, then so it is the $h$--principle over germs of sections lifting to $\calR$. \end{theorem}

 There are several notions in the previous statement that we have not defined yet.
-Their precise definitions are provided in section \ref{Section: Holomorphic approximation}.
-Intuitively, one can think of an adapted skeleton (see definition \ref{Definition: Adapted Skeleton}) as if it were the Lagrangian skeleton of a strongly plurisubharmonic exhaustive function.
-They are not precisely the same, but both of them share a lot of properties, moreover given a Lagrangian skeleton, one can find an adapted skeleton arbitrarily $C^0$--close to it.
-The proof of the Theorem goes inductively over the ``bones" of the skeleton.
+Their precise definitions will be provided in section \ref{Section: Holomorphic approximation}.
+One can think of an adapted skeleton (see definition \ref{Definition: Adapted Skeleton}) as the Lagrangian skeleton of a strongly plurisubharmonic exhaustive function.
+They are not exactly the same, but they share a lot of properties.
+Moreover, given a Lagrangian skeleton one can find an adapted skeleton arbitrarily $C^0$--close to it.
+The proof of Theorem \ref{Theorem: Theorem for finite type Stein manifolds.
+Version that preserves holonomy in proper sets.} goes inductively over the ``bones" of the skeleton.
 The key additional property that satisfy the adapted skeletons is precisely that their ``bones" are \emph{properly attached} (see definition \ref{Definition: Properly attached sets}).
-This is needed to use a Mergelyan approximation Theorem in each inductive step to obtain holonomic germs of extended solutions from holonomic solutions over the realifications.
+This is needed to use a Mergelyan Approximation Theorem in each inductive step to obtain holonomic germs of extended solutions from holonomic solutions over the realifications.

 Assuming additional conditions we can give the following result for general holomorphic fiber bundles.